A nephrostomy is a tube that lets urine drain from the kidney through an opening in the skin on the back.

 If cancer treatment or a stent does not clear the blockage, the nephrostomy tube is left in.
 The doctor replaces it every 3 to 4 months, to stop it from blocking.
 Replacing a nephrostomy tube is a very quick procedure.

-You usually have a nephrostomy insertion done under local anaesthetic and during a short stay in hospital.
+You usually have a local anaesthetic for a nephrostomy insertion.
+Most people only stay in hospital for a short time.
 A doctor usually does the procedure in the x-ray (radiology) department.
 The doctor, called a radiologist, uses x-rays and ultrasound scans to help them place the nephrostomy tube in the kidney.
 It can take 30 to 60 minutes.

-Your doctor or nurse will put a fine tube (cannula) into a vein in your arm.
+Your doctor or nurse will put a fine tube called a cannula into a vein in your arm.
 They may use this to give you:

 - a drip (infusion) of fluids